adrienloizeau/YoloV1-from-scratch/README.md

 This project is an implementation of the YOLO (You Only Look Once) object detection algorithm using PyTorch.
 The purpose of this project is to provide a basic understanding of how YOLO works and how to implement it from scratch.

-Important notes:
-  - this has been done by following the excellent tutorials from Aladdin Persson [2], the original paper [1] and tanjeffreyz's repository[3].
-  - the generated models are not maid to be used as they clearly overfit the training data.

 # Dependencies
     matplotlib==3.7.1